yarou0508/Visualization-Crimes-in-Maryland/README.md

-# Visualization-2016-H1-B-petitions
+# Visualization-Crimes in Maryland

-This repository contains data, code, plots for 2016 H1-B petitions analysis.
+This repository contains data, code, plots to analyze Crimes in Maryland.